Chiang Kai-shek

-When World War II ended, the civil war with the CCP (led by Mao Zedong) resumed.
-In 1949, Chiang's government was defeated and retreated to Taiwan, where he imposed martial law and the White Terror, a campaign of mass political repression; they lasted until 1987 and 1992, respectively.
-Beginning in 1948, he was re-elected five times by the same Eternal Parliament with six-year terms as President of the ROC, the head of a de facto one-party state, for 25 years until his death.
-Chiang presided over land reform, economic growth, and crises in the Taiwan Strait in 1954–1955 and again in 1958.
-He was considered the legitimate leader of China by the United Nations until 1971, when the ROC's seat was transferred to the People's Republic of China.
-After Chiang's death in 1975, he was succeeded as leader of the KMT by his son Chiang Ching-kuo, who was elected president in following terms by the same parliament since 1978.
+When World War II ended, the Chinese Civil War resumed.
+In 1949, Chiang's KMT was defeated by Mao Zedong's CCP and retreated to Taiwan.
+He imposed martial law and White Terror on the island that lasted until 1987 and 1992, respectively.
+Beginning in 1948, he was re-elected five times by the same Eternal Parliament with six-year terms as the president of the ROC, the head of a de facto one-party state, for 25 years until his death.
+Chiang presided over land reform, economic growth, and the Taiwan Strait crises twice in 1954–1955 and in 1958.
+Taiwan also pursued an ultimately unsuccessful nuclear weapons programme.
+Chiang was considered the legitimate leader of China by the United Nations until 1971, when the ROC's seat in the Security Council was transferred to the People's Republic of China.

 Chiang is a controversial figure.
-Supporters credit him with unifying the nation and ending the century of humiliation, leading the resistance against Japan, fostering economic development and promoting Chinese culture in contrast to Mao's Cultural Revolution.
-He is also credited with safeguarding Forbidden City treasures during the wars with Japan and the CCP, eventually relocating some of the best to Taiwan, where he founded the National Palace Museum.
-Critics fault him for his early non-resistance to Japan's occupation of Manchuria, flooding of the Yellow River, cronyism and tolerating corruption of the four big families, and his white terror on both mainland China and Taiwan.
+Supporters credit him with unifying the nation and ending the century of humiliation, leading the resistance against Japan, fostering economic development and preserving Chinese culture in contrast to Mao's Cultural Revolution.
+He is also credited with safeguarding the Forbidden City's treasures during the wars, a substantial portion now housed at the Taipei Palace Museum.
+Critics fault him for his early appeasement of Japan, the deliberate flooding of the Yellow River, cronyism and corruption linked to the four big families, and authoritarian rule on both mainland China and Taiwan.